seanpatrickmay/PokerML/README.md

 There will likely be multiple attempts at strategies, with many iterations.
 I am first focusing on a strategy that uses heavy abstraction, as well as monte-carlo simulation.
 After this is complete, I am planning on implementing counterfactual regret.
-I will at some point try to experiment with gradient descent as well.